Interrorem: Interim or Enduring?

 From 1908 to 1933, the station served as an administrative site for both the Olympic Nation Forest and the Forest Service administered Mount Olympus National Monument that would later become Olympic National Park.
 From 1933 to 1942, Interrorem hosted several Depression-Era government programs including the Works Progress Administration (WPA), the Emergency Relief Administration (ERA), and the Civilian Conservation Corp (CCC).
 From 1942 until 1986, it served as a fire guard station.

 The cabin is currently part of the Recreation Cabin Rental Program, enjoyed and treasured by many.

 Erected by Olympic National Forest.

 Location.
 47° 40.733′ N, 122° 59.64′ W. Marker is in Brinnon, Washington, in Jefferson County.
+Marker is on a nature trail just south of the cabin.
 Touch for map.
-Marker is on a nature trail just south of the cabin.
 Marker is in this post office area: Brinnon WA 98320, United States of America.
+Touch for directions.

 Credits.
 This page was last revised on April 18, 2018.
-This page originally submitted on March 4, 2018, by Martin Schrattenholzer of Renton, Washington.
-This page has been viewed 56 times since then.
+It was originally submitted on March 4, 2018, by Martin Schrattenholzer of Renton, Washington.
+This page has been viewed 81 times since then and 8 times this year.
 Last updated on April 11, 2018, by Martin Schrattenholzer of Renton, Washington.
 Photos: 1, 2. submitted on March 4, 2018, by Martin Schrattenholzer of Renton, Washington. • Andrew Ruppenstein was the editor who published this page.